Your Core Is More Than Just Abs

 Trains your body to resist unwanted motion — essential for spine protection.

-- Examples: Planks, side planks, Pallof press
+Examples: Planks, side planks, Pallof press

 2. **Dynamic Core Exercises**

-Train core muscles through movement and range of motion.
+These exercises train core muscles through movement and range of motion.

-- Examples: Russian twists, hanging leg raises, cable woodchoppers
+Examples: Russian twists, hanging leg raises, cable woodchoppers

 3. **Integrated Core Work**

-Works the core while performing other exercises.
+Engages the core while performing other exercises.

-- Examples: Deadlifts, squats, push-ups, overhead presses
+Examples: Deadlifts, squats, push-ups, overhead presses

 🏠 Sample Core & Stability Workout